prateekgurnani10/Life-in-the-wild/README.md

-# prateekgurnani10.github.io
+# Life-in-the-wild
-A simple website using HTML and CSS
+A simple and basic website using HTML and CSS.